I'm Alive, I'm Dreaming

 I'm Alive, I'm Dreaming is the third studio album by American electropop singer-songwriter The Ready Set.
-It was released on June 9, 2010 through Sire Records, Decaydance, and Beluga Heights.
+It was released on June 14, 2010, through Sire Records, Decaydance, and Beluga Heights.
 The album debuted at #3 on the Billboard Top Heatseekers chart.
 The first single from the album, "Love Like Woe", was released on March 29, 2010, and has sold over 1,000,000 downloads in the United States.
-The deluxe edition includes a re-recorded version of the song "Giants" from his self-released first album Tantrum Castle.
+The deluxe edition includes a re-recorded version of the song "Giants" from his self-released second album Tantrum Castle.